jmhossler/resume-1/README.md

 Scott Clark, the author I forked from, says,

-"This resume is based off a template I found a few years ago, which was a modified template, see the (C) list at the top for a history."
+> This resume is based off a template I found a few years ago, which was a modified template, see the (C) list at the top for a history.

 I have also included the original templates (along the path to my resume).